FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 Step 2: Click the "One-Click Run" icon button in the AIRLab menu bar to start executing the Workpiece Registration Template Project, initiating workpiece recognition.
 The recognition process is shown in the figure below.

-The progress of workpiece recognition is displayed as shown in Figure 4-90.Upon successful recognition, the matching score of the workpiece is shown Figure 4-91.
+The progress of workpiece recognition is displayed as shown in the figure below.Upon successful recognition, the matching score of the workpiece is shown Figure 3-93.

 AIRLab then automatically searches for the corresponding welding project of the recognized workpiece.
-If the project exists in the specified path, it will be imported automatically,and terminal will show the path,as shown in Figure 4-92.If recognition fails, AIRLab will display an error message and suggest corrective actions.
+If the project exists in the specified path, it will be imported automatically,and terminal will show the path,as shown in the figure below.If recognition fails, AIRLab will display an error message and suggest corrective actions.

 .. important::
     Welding projects must be placed in the /Data/Weld_template folder under the AIRLab directory.The welding project name must exactly match the workpiece name.
 For example, if the workpiece is named ZH-0-01-A, its corresponding welding project must be ZH-0-01-A.usd.
 If the welding project is not found in the specified path, AIRLab will fail to retrieve it and display a pop-up warning.